PawanRajwar/GUI_TO_DO_LIST/README.md

 - Delete Task: A task selected in the Listbox can be deleted by clicking "Delete Task."
 This action updates the Listbox display and automatically saves changes.

 - Clear All Tasks: The "Clear All" button removes all tasks after confirming, ensuring that no data is accidentally cleared.

+### 5. Search Functionality:
+- The search entry box allows users to filter tasks by entering keywords.
+The search_tasks() function compares the input with each task description, updating the Listbox to show only matching tasks.